- Student Life Menu

 We recommend that all residents obtain renter’s insurance to protect their belongings in the event of theft or damage.
 The Faculty Student Association will not compensate residents for loss or theft of personal property in the residence halls.

 Below is a list of approximate repair or replacement costs for commonly damaged items.
+Any damages not listed in the Handbook will be estimated and provided to the students for payment purposes.
 Individual costs may be more or less as follows:

 |Clean appliance (microwave, refrigerator).||$35.00 each|